MSc Quantity Surveying

 Watch: The learning and teaching experience

-We introduce you to skills and knowledge in construction technology, measurement, law, economics, procurement and contract management, in the Pre-Enrolment Reading at Level 1.
+We introduce you to skills and knowledge in construction technology, measurement, law, economics, procurement and contract management, in the Pre-Enrolment Reading.

-You then develop your core skills at Levels 2 and 3 and procurement, contractual, project management skills and Building Information Modelling in the M-Level modules.
+You then develop your core skills at Level 3 and specialist knowledge in the M-Level modules.

 These modules examine current advanced-level practice in detail and reflect on the latest initiatives.
 They draw on the expertise of leading industry practitioners as visiting lecturers and speakers.
 We encourage you to develop coursework based on your own work experience.